JohnCremona/CMFs/PostgresSchema.md

-rm_discs | integer[] | list of RM discriminants (the positive discriminants listed in self_twist_discs) self_twist_proved | boolean | whether the self twists have been proved unconditionally has_non_self_twist | smallint | 1 if form admits a non-trivial inner twist, 0 if it does not, -1 if unknown inner_twists | integer[] | List of septuples of integers [b,m,M,o,parity,order,disc] where <M,o> identifies the Galois orbit if a Dirichlet character, m is the number of characters in this orbit that give rise to an inner twist, and b is 1 if the inner twists is proved.
+rm_discs | integer[] | list of RM discriminants (the positive discriminants listed in self_twist_discs) self_twist_proved | boolean | whether the self twists have been proved unconditionally has_non_self_twist | smallint | 1 if form admits a non-trivial inner twist, 0 if it does not, -1 if unknown inner_twists | integer[] | List of septuples of integers [b,m,M,o,parity,order,disc] where <M,o> identifies the Galois orbit of a Dirichlet character, m is the number of characters in this orbit that give rise to an inner twist, and b is 1 if the inner twists is proved.
 All inner twists are guaranteed to be included in the list, but those without proved set could be false positives. inner_twist_count | integer | number of inner twists (includes proved and unproved), -1 if inner twists have not been computed (this applies to all forms of dimension > 20 and weight > 1) atkin_lehner_eigenvals | integer[] | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups)